-As a leader I believe that one should earn respect from colleagues and staff rather than demanding it of them.
+As a leader I believe that one shall earn the respect from colleagues and staff rather than imposing it on them.
 The main characteristics of a good leader are being a visionary, role model, and having a sense of humility and fairness.
 Fairness is important in a competitive work environment as the leader must learn to give equal opportunity for advancement to others.